 Seismology, perhaps as much as any other science, is a global enterprise.
 Seismic waves resulting from earthquakes and other events can be interpreted only through simultaneous measurements at strategic points all over the planet.
-The measurement and analysis of these seismic waves are not only fundamental for the study of earthquakes, but they also serve as the primary data source for the study of the Earth's interior.
+The measurement and analysis of these seismic waves are not only fundamental to the study of earthquakes, but they also serve as the primary data source for the study of the Earth's interior.
 To help establish the facilities required for this crucial scientific mission, IRIS (the Incorporated Research Institutions for Seismology) was created in 1985.

 IRIS is a consortium of universities with research and educational programs in seismology.
 Ninety-seven universities are currently members, including nearly all U.S. universities that have seismological research programs.
 Since 1986, IRIS, through a cooperative agreement with the National Science Foundation (NSF) and in cooperation with the U.S. Geological Survey (USGS), has developed and installed the Global Seismographic Network (GSN), which now has about 137 broadband, digital, high-dynamic-range seismographic stations around the world; most of these have real-time communications.